MI-AFP/tutorials/tutorials/03_branching.md

 ## Guards and patterns

-Another widely used way how create branches is by guards in function declarations.
+Another widely used way how to create branches is by guards in function declarations.
 That allows you much more than matching shown in `ifThenElse`.
 Then you can also use patterns to easily work with some structures in branching.

 ### Guards

-Guards are done by `|` operator-like keyword after introducing a function name and arguments as in following example.
+Guards are done by `|` operator-like keyword after introducing a function name and arguments as in the following example.
 Then you can write boolean expressions instead of nested ifs and what should be the result in such case.
 The `otherwise` is the same meaning as `True` and so as `_` in `case-of` expression, you can notice the similarity with mathematical definitions of some functions.

 ```haskell
 myMax :: (Ord a) => a -> a -> a